Excessive Heat Warning issued for Coeur d'Alene Area, Idaho Palouse by NWS - NewsBreak

 Excessive Heat Warning issued for Coeur d'Alene Area, Idaho Palouse by NWS

-Effective: 2021-08-11 13:00:00 MDT Expires: 2021-08-14 21:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Monitor the latest forecasts and warnings for updates on this situation.
+Effective: 2021-08-11 15:45:00 MDT Expires: 2021-08-14 21:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Monitor the latest forecasts and warnings for updates on this situation.
 Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
-Target Area: Coeur d'Alene Area; Idaho Palouse; Lewis and Southern Nez Perce Counties; Lewiston Area EXCESSIVE HEAT WARNING IN EFFECT FROM NOON WEDNESDAY TO 8 PM PDT SATURDAY * WHAT...Dangerously hot conditions with afternoon temperatures in the upper 90s to 106 degrees expected. * WHERE...Portions of North and North Central Idaho.
-Portions of Central, East Central, North Central, Northeast, and Southeast Washington. * WHEN...From Noon Wednesday to 8 PM PDT Saturday. * IMPACTS...Extreme heat combined with unusually warm overnight temperatures will significantly increase the potential for heat related illnesses.
+Target Area: Coeur d'Alene Area; Idaho Palouse; Lewis and Southern Nez Perce Counties; Lewiston Area EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT SATURDAY * WHAT...Dangerously hot conditions with afternoon temperatures in the upper 90s to 106 degrees. * WHERE...Portions of North and North Central Idaho.
+Portions of Central, East Central, North Central, Northeast, and Southeast Washington. * WHEN...Until 8 PM PDT Saturday. * IMPACTS...Extreme heat combined with unusually warm overnight temperatures will significantly increase the potential for heat related illnesses.
 Conditions will be difficult for residents without air conditioners.
 Those working or participating in outdoor activities will also be vulnerable.alerts.weather.gov

 Comments / 0